steve-ttt/moonlander_lisp/readme.md

 ## Common LISP

 I had the idea I might like to port some .. maybe all .. the games in that book to Common LISP.
 So this is my first attempt.
-It is not a direct port as I've made some changes along the way but I've tried to keep in the original spirt of the original BASIC game listing.
+It is not a direct port as I've made some changes along the way but I've tried to keep in the original spirt of the BASIC game listing.

 Common Lisp is a high-level programming language that offers several advantages: